 This is the line with which customers will associate your brand.
 Therefore, you must be careful while picking it.

-You should also note that your value proposition may also keep changing with time, so you may have to change your tagline also.
+You should also note that your value proposition may change with time, so you may have to change your tagline.

 Keep yourself fluid to keep evolving with an evolving brand.

 It pays not to get too fixated on one tagline and to keep an open mind.